Mondariz

 Mondariz is a town and municipality in the province of Pontevedra, autonomous community of Galicia, Spain.
 It has a population of 4,440 inhabitants.

 Geography

+The municipality is situated at the foot of the south-western slope of the Suído Mountains, overlooking the Tea River valley.
+Its elevation ranges from 884 metres at Coto de Eira to 50 metres on the banks of the River Tea.
+The town itself lies 121 metres above sea level.

+It is one of the five municipalities in the comarca of O Condado.
+It is crossed from east to west by the N-120 road, and from north to south by the PO-252 provincial road, linking the town to Ponteareas and Pazos de Borbén.

 Parishes

 The municipality of Mondariz is formed by 12 parroquias (civil parishes).
 These parroquias can be further subdivided into lugares/aldeas (hamlets).